Things to Do in Brentwood

 See a movie.
 The Cinelux Delta Cinema Saver in our historic downtown offers 2 screens.
 You can check out movie times, prices, and directions to our historic downtown theater here.
 In addition, the opening of the Streets of Brentwood brought with it 14 new screens including an iMAX theater.
 Check out what's showing here.

 Sample our wines.
 Our city is home to hundred of acres of vineyards.
 Our wines are served in many restaurants in the area and beyond.
-Check out the following vineyards for more information on their wines, wine clubs, and wine tasting schedule.

 Make it a park day.
 Our city is home to over 50 (and counting) mostly newer, and nicely maintained, public parks.
 Most have a children's playground, barbeque area, and one is even dedicated to man's best buddy.
 Find out where the parks are.